paul2596/Data-Science-Hackathon/README.md

 * Facebook
 * Instagram
 ## Obtaining list of startups
-* From the Elevate website the JSON content was used to get a list of all the companies and their website.
+* From the website containing list of startups the JSON content was used to get a list of all the companies and their website.

 ## Choosing search engines:
 * Google